Mariners pitcher Austin Adams is grateful to be back from a knee injury and talking trash with teammates

 Reopening night

-As expected, Servais confirmed that lefty Marco Gonzales will get the readjusted opening day start July 24 at Minute Maid Park vs. the Astros.
-Before the coronavirus shut down baseball and delayed the season, Gonzales was slated to start the original opening day March 26 vs. the Rangers, which was supposed to be played at Peoria Stadium in Arizona after the outbreak made playing the game at T-Mobile Park impossible.
+As expected, Servais confirmed that lefty Marco Gonzales will get the readjusted opening-day start July 24 at Minute Maid Park vs. the Astros.
+Before the coronavirus shut down baseball, Gonzales was slated to start the original opening day March 26 vs. the Rangers.

-A year ago, Gonzales became the first pitcher not named Felix Hernandez to start opening day for the Mariners since 2008.
+A year ago, Gonzales became the first pitcher not named Felix Hernandez to start an opening day for the Mariners since 2008.
 He actually made two opening day starts, pitching the first game of the March series against the A’s in Tokyo and returning to start on the leaguewide opening day against the Red Sox at T-Mobile.

 “Just one opening day for him this year,” Servais said.
 “He’s capable and looking forward to it.
 He’s really focused in right now.
 All of our starters are, knowing they don’t have much time to get ready.”